micro-community/development/hiring.md

 ## Code Test

-Pick one of the following tests

-### Logging Service

-Write a centralised logging solution which ingests logs from files, stores them and makes them available for searching.

-The solution should be built as microservices using go-micro.
-The ingesting, storage and search should be separate services.
-No external database should be used.
-The solution must work consistently where multiple instances of each service are running.

-Demonstrate how this can be interacted with via the micro toolkit (api, web ui, cli)

-### Auth Service

-Write an authentication system that includes user creation, login and sessions.

-The solution should be built as microservices using go-micro.
-User and auth management should be separate services.
-We should be able to validate sessions and check if users are logged in.
+Build a food popup recommendation service consisting of three microservices which can be searched by geolocation, name or keyword.

+The solution should allow new popup locations to be stored and expired, searched via location or keyword and hold reviews.

+Service breakdown may be as follows:

+- Place service - to store the place, name and keywords/tags
+- Review service - to store reviews associated with a place
+- Geolocation service - which tracks the location of places and allows it to be searched

-Demonstrate how this can be interacted with via the micro toolkit (api, web ui, cli)
+The solution should be built using go-micro.
+Demonstrate how it can be interacted with via the micro toolkit (api, web ui, cli)

-### Peer Interface

-Write a p2p interface for go-micro and demonstrate its use.

-Go micro contains strongly defined interfaces for distributed system requirements.
-We include client/server interfaces that are combined to provide a service.
-P2P is another form of distributed system architecture where every peer is both a client and server.

-Demonstrate how a **Peer** interface would be defined within go-micro and provide a basic implementation.